MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/plan/guest-operating-system-application-supportability.md

 ---
-title: Guest operating system or application supportability on Hyper-V
+title: Guest operating system and application supportability on Hyper-V
 description: Understand which versions of Windows Server or Azure Stack HCI are compatible products for a guest operating system or application that has been validated for Hyper-V. ms.topic: conceptual
 author: dknappettmsft